 This link takes you to the IEEE page for information on the National Electrical Safety Code (NESC) and guidance on how it is applied.

 The National Electrical Safety Code or NESC does not cover electrical wiring in mines, ships, railroads, aircraft or automobiles.
 NESC does not cover car mechanic working on a truck or an electrician on a submarine.
 Rules and regulations on how to run an electrical safety program are the purview of OSHA.

 The NESC does not address how the utilization wiring is handled inside of the building.
 NESC does not cover earthquake ratings or seismic protection of equipment.
 IEEE standard C27.114 and IEEE 693 may be used, depending on local design codes.

 The National Electrical Safety Code does not set standards for power plugs and receptacles; the design of these items is generally set by the National Electrical Manufacturers Association or NEMA.
 NESC requires all substations have fire extinguishers.

 NFPA sets the standards for fire extinguisher design.
 NESC requires the signs be placed by every entrance point to the electrical equipment.
 NESC references ANSI standard Z535 for safety sign applications such as the size, design and wording of electrical hazard signs.

 The National Electrical Code or NEC is published by the National Fire Protection Association or NFPA.
 NFPA initially published the NEC in response to the number of fires started by faulty electrical installations and poor electrical system designs.

 The NEC is also called NFPA 70.
 The NEC has been adopted as law in many municipalities and states.
-The National Electrical Code is updated every three years, and it was updated in 2011.
+The National Electrical Code is updated every three years.
 The NEC focuses on rules for the installation of electrical wiring in commercial, residential and institutional buildings in a way that minimizes the risk of fire.